Herxity/FrameX/README.md

 FrameX is a deep learning-based project designed to enhance low-resolution images into high-resolution ones using advanced image super-resolution techniques.
 This project leverages PyTorch, torchvision, and other Python libraries to create and train models for upscaling images.
 The project features a custom dataset pipeline, SRCNN and EDSR model implementations, and supports real-time training and evaluation on GPUs.

+For the purpose of this project, we worked solely with a dataset of 4k Minecraft Images, linked in the download.sh file.

 ### Examples
 Here are example images processed by FrameX: